Average Home Insurance Cost in New Mexico

 How Much Does Coverage Affect Home Insurance Costs?

-Coverage choice is the most influential factor in New Mexico home insurance rates, with costs ranging from $715 to $6,942 per year.
-Higher coverage limits and lower deductibles increase premiums, while lower limits and higher deductibles reduce costs.
+Coverage choice has the most impact on New Mexico home insurance rates, with annual costs ranging from $715 to $6,942.
+Higher coverage limits and lower deductibles increase premiums, while lower limits and higher deductibles reduce costs."

 Lowest$100K Dwelling / $50K Personal Property / $100K Liability2000$60$715